notsnip/Amigo/readme.md

 ## **Amigo** 🪴
 Amigo is a personal AI assistant based on python.

-> ;-; Unfortunately, AI engines are broken and not the new speech recognition method is functioning properly.
+> Unfortunately, AI engines are broken and not the new speech recognition method is functioning properly.
 Overall the whole project is messed up.
+Maybe I will work back on Amigo with better resources.

 ## Features (Almost Broken)